plicease/App-clad/README.md

     Same as `--log-dir`, but the location is chosen by [File::HomeDir#my\_dist\_data](https://metacpan.org/pod/File::HomeDir#my_dist_data)
     (using `Clustericious-Admin` as the dist).

+- --purge

+    Purge any logs that have collected under your home directory from using the `--log` option.

 - --help

     Print help and exit.